 Our analyses have limitations.
 Perhaps most importantly, as in the previous literature, we are unable to control in our estimates the decisions that led to the development of the physical and social infrastructure.
 So, any interpretations of the significant associations that we present as possibly causal must be qualified.
-Second, we cannot distinguish between the access and quality of infrastructure measures.
+Second, our measures generally index access to but not quality of infrastructure.
 The development literature notes that the poor and marginalized often have a weak influence on the actors responsible for the delivery of public goods (Banerjee, Iyer, and Somanathan 2007), which affects the quality and reliability of the services available to them.
 Third, because of data limitations, we have only been able to consider whether communities had floods between the survey rounds, and not the intensity of exposure in terms of flood frequency within years or duration of each flood.